dromedarCase/Krabll/README.md

 ###Licensing

-This is youth research project.
+This is a youth research project.
 Until the competition ends, this project isn't licensed.

 ###Compatibility